nandac/letterloom/tests/test-invalid-closing/test.typ

 /// test-invalid-closing
 ///
+/// Synopsis:
+/// Test case for input validation of the closing field, ensuring proper handling of
+/// missing, empty, or incorrectly typed closing values in letterloom.
+///
 /// Purpose:
 /// Validates input validation for the closing field in letterloom.
 Ensures that the function
 /// properly handles missing, empty, or incorrectly typed closing values and provides